google/koladata/docs/api_reference.md

   Internally, this function creates the following:
-  -  A new `QType` for the extension type, which is a labeled `QType` on top of `DATA_SLICE`.
+  -  A new `QType` for the extension type, which is a labeled `QType` on top of a TUPLE.
   - A `QValue` class for representing evaluated instances of the extension type.
   - An `ExprView` class for representing expressions that will evaluate to the extension type.

   It replaces the decorated class with a new class that acts as a factory.
 This factory&#39;s `__new__` method dispatches to either create an `Expr` or a `QValue`